afontainec/chinchay-docs/docs/docs/cli.md

 ## Do I prefer :camel:camels or :snake:snakes?

 Always a moot point...
 I usually go for camel except for databases and json properties.
-And well kebabs for  However Chinchay don't care.
+And well kebabs for files.
+However Chinchay don't care.
 It will be able to process all of this:

 ```
 $ chinchay new tea_cup